dfmoralesb/MPE_tutorials/tutorials/ML.md

 		iqtree --help

 * Scroll towards the top of the help text, there you should find two sections titled "ULTRAFAST BOOTSTRAP/JACKKNIFE" and "NON-PARAMETRIC BOOTSTRAP/JACKKNIFE".
 In this occasion we are going to use the `-B` option to perform [Ultrafast Bootstrap](https://academic.oup.com/mbe/article/35/2/518/4565479) which is a significantly fast implementation of the standard non-parametric bootstrap [Felsenstein, 1986](https://doi.org/10.1111/j.1558-5646.1985.tb00420.x).
+IQ-TREE recommends a a minimum of 1,000 replicates, but IQ-TREE will automatically reduce this number if it detects that the resulting node-support values are stable also after a lower number of replicates.

-		 iqtree  -s 4471.aln.clipkit -B 100 --prefix 4471.aln.clipkit.bootstrap -T 4
+		 iqtree  -s 4471.aln.clipkit -B 1000 --prefix 4471.aln.clipkit.bootstrap -T 4

-* This command will run the 100 replicates for the ultrafast bootstrap + ML tree + consensus tree.
+* This command will run the 1000 replicates for the ultrafast bootstrap + ML tree + consensus tree.
 Note that we are using the `--prefix` option to rename the output files.
 Otherwise the file names would be the same as in the previous run and IQ-TREE will produced an error and will ask to rewrite those files.
 The prefix not only provides the name of the files but also the directory path for the location of the output files.

 	The analysis should be done in in a minute or so.